Assessment services has moved

-The Abbotsford location will be moving back to Building G, room 159 on March 8, 2017.
+The Abbotsford location has moved back to Building G, room 159

 Assessment Services is a supervised testing facility where students can write paper-based and online exams.